powercodeacademy/routing-nested-resources-reading/README.md

 It stands to reason that a single post for an author would combine the conventions for the single author path and single post path, leaving us with `author_post_path(author_id, post_id)`.

 Once you become accustomed to breaking it down in that way, it's pretty straightforward to know what our URL helpers will be for a nested route.
-However, if you're not sure, or if you just want to double-check, you can use `rake routes` on the command line to get a printout of all your named routes, like this:
+However, if you're not sure, or if you just want to double-check, you can use `bin/rails routes` on the command line to get a printout of all your named routes, like this:

 ```bash
       Prefix Verb  URI Pattern                             Controller#Action